 There is also a significant risk to forests in England and Wales should the moth establish populations in the warmer and drier southern parts of Great Britain.

 Identification and symptoms

 This is a large species, with adult moths having wingspans of 50-70mm (males) and 70-90mm (females).
 Fully grown male and female caterpillars measure up to 50mm and 80mm long respectively.
-Identifying features include gray-brown to brown forewings with a reddish brown lateral band and an irregular dark-brown to black stripe along the edges.
+Identifying features include grey-brown to brown forewings with a reddish-brown lateral band and an irregular dark-brown to black stripe along the edges.
 Hind wings are red brown to grey-brown.
 Males are usually darker than females.

-Mature catepillars have soft, gray to brown hairs, thick bands of steel blue and black hairs on the thorax, and a black mark flanked by irregular white lines on the abdominal segments.
+Mature catepillars have soft, grey to brown hairs, thick bands of steel blue and black hairs on the thorax, and a black mark flanked by irregular white lines on the abdominal segments.